forando/backstage-agent/README.md

     - The `Bedrock Agent` pipes the query through `amazon.titan-embed-text-v1` model to generate a vector representation of the query.
     - The `Bedrock Agent` then sends this vector to OpenSearch to find the most similar documents.
     - The found documents and the query are piped through `anthropic.claude-3-5-sonnet-20240620-v1:0` to get an answer.
     - The `Bedrock Agent` has a set of preconfigured actions that it can perform by invoking __Action Performer__ lambda function.
-For example, it can check that the Backstage links to the documentation are not broken before returning them to the user.
+For example, it can check that Backstage links are not broken before returning them to the user.

 __Question:__ why to assemble all chunks from `search_index.json` together?